 Getting research experience is important for you to determine if you like doing research and might want to pursue it as a career in academia or in industry.
 It is also important because it is a way to find out which areas of psychology you like (or not).
 It is much more “hands on” than just taking a class.

-More info on Psy 096 and Psy 197…Psy 096 is offered on an S/NC basis only for 1-2 credit hours.
-Psy 197 can be taken for a letter grade or S/NC for 1-4 credit hours.
+More info on Psy 096 and Psy 197…Psy 096 is offered on an S/NC basis only for 1-2 units.
+Psy 197 can be taken for a letter grade or S/NC for 1-4 units.
 The letter grade option in Psy 197 is reserved for students who are interested in doing a paper related to the research.
-The general formula on how many credit hours you can enroll for in these two courses depends on the number of actual hours you are involved in the research.
-Your can enroll for between 1 and 4 credit hours.
-The university expectation is that a student participates in research for 3 hours for each credit hour of research.
-Thus, 4 credit hours entails a 12 hours a week committment.
-Typically, one of these hours is a weekely lab meeting.
+The general formula on how many units you can enroll for in these two courses depends on the number of actual hours you are involved in the research.
+Your can enroll for between 1 and 4 units.
+The University of California expectation is that a student participates in research for 3 hours a week for each unit of research.
+Thus, 4 units entails a 12 hours a week commitment.
+Typically, one of these hours is a weekly lab meeting.
 These details may vary somewhat depending on how a faculty member runs things, but this will give you an idea of what to expect.

 RA experience is very important for applying to grad school (at UCR, it is extremely unlikely we would consider someone without any research experience).
 It also looks very good when applying for jobs.
 It can also be fun and a way to network with other students who have high-trajectory aspirations.
 Getting involved in research takes your undergraduate experience to the next level because you will be getting involved with a professor who is well known in their field and you will begin to know an area from the inside.

 Consider what topics of research are most interesting to you.
 Our department has faculty who specialize in developmental, social/personality, cognitive, systems-neuroscience and health psychology.
 Look through your intro psych textbook and consider what areas you found interesting and what areas you’ld rather not bother with.